Safety is the Priority

 Do You Need an Attorney?

 The best way to answer this question is to meet with one of the attorneys at the Beard Law Firm, where your initial consultation is always free.
-Generally speaking, the more significant the force of the crash, the more significant your injuries are, and the more likely you will need an attorney.
+Generally speaking, the greater the force of the crash, the more significant your injuries are, and the more likely you will need an attorney.
 However, the insurance industry’s own studies have shown that significant injuries can result from relatively low speed impacts.
 There are a number of factors that can come into play, and each case is different, which is why the best solution is a one-on-one meeting at your convenience.